cp-algorithms/cp-algorithms/src/algebra/binary-exp.md

 \end{pmatrix}
  = \begin{pmatrix} x' & y' & z' & 1 \end{pmatrix}$$

 (Why introduce a fictitious fourth coordinate, you ask?
-Without this, it would not be possible to implement the shift operation, as it requires us to add a constant to the coordinates.
-Without the fictitious coordinates, we would only be able to apply a linear combination to the coordinates, not being able to add a constant.)
+That is the beauty of (homogeneous coordinates)[https://en.wikipedia.org/wiki/Homogeneous_coordinates], which find great application in computer graphics.
+Without this, it would not be possible to implement affine operations like the shift operation as a single matrix multiplication, as it requires us to _add_ a constant to the coordinates.
+The affine transformation becomes a linear transformation in the higher dimension!)

 Here are some examples of how transformations are represented in matrix form: